UnibwSparta/German-Elections-NRW22-Stance-Dataset/README.md

 ### Dataset Sizes and Sampling Methods

-The whole dataset is split in nine time intervals.
-The first longer time interval is used to sample tweets for the training dataset.
-Subsequent eight weekly intervals are used for testing datasets.
-In advance, we used Twitter API to collect tweets related to the 2022 German state election in the North Rhine-Westphalia.
-The total amount of collected tweets (excluding retweets) in the full period from 2022-01-31 to 2022-05-15 was *434,216*.
-Then we used a stance detection model from [Müller et al. 2022](https://link.springer.com/chapter/10.1007/978-3-031-15086-9_9) to pseudo-label those tweets.
-From pseudo-labeled tweets we sampled datasets for manual annotation using two methods:
+The entire dataset is split into nine time intervals.
+The first, longer time interval is used to sample tweets for the training dataset.
+The subsequent eight weekly intervals are used for the testing datasets.
+In advance, we used the Twitter API to collect tweets related to the 2022 German state election in North Rhine-Westphalia.
+The total number of collected tweets (excluding retweets) during the full period from 2022-01-31 to 2022-05-15 was *434,216*.
+We then used a stance detection model from [Müller et al. 2022](https://link.springer.com/chapter/10.1007/978-3-031-15086-9_9) to pseudo-label these tweets.
+From the pseudo-labeled tweets, we sampled datasets for manual annotation using two methods:

-* *random* - we took at most N random tweets for each entity and pseudo-labelled stance.
-For the training dataset we conducted multiple turns with different N.
+* *random* - we took at most N random tweets for each entity and each pseudo-labelled stance.
+For the training dataset, we conducted multiple iterations with different values of N.
-* *popular* - we took at most the top 50 of the most-retweeted tweets (with more then 1 retweet) for each entity and pseudo-labelled stance.
+* *popular* - we took at most the top 50 of the most-retweeted tweets (with more then one retweet) for each entity and each pseudo-labelled stance.

-After sampling and annotating of tweets, we kept only tweets with at least one unambigious entity mention.
+After sampling and annotating the tweets, we retained only those with at least one unambiguous entity mention.
 The table below summarizes the final tweet counts per dataset.

 | **dataset** | **interval** | **from\_date** | **to\_date** | **num\_labeled\_tweets** | **sampling\_method** |
 | :--     | :-- | :--        | :--        | :--  | :--    |